Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Although there is no single communication model that is valid for all challenges, there are some tips and best practices to implement:

-• Teasing.
-Like a series or a film, to spark the interest of the teams and start to create excitement, communications can be set up over time (Examples: rebus via the company email, personalised mail, video, etc.).
+- Teasing.
+Like a series or a film, to spark the interest of the teams and start to create excitement, communications can be set up over time (Examples: rebus via the company email, personalized mail, video, etc.).

 📌 Example:

-At Qobra, we decided to launch a challenge on the month of September 2022.
+At Qobra, we decided to launch a challenge in the month of September 2022.
 Synonymous with back to school, this is a time when everyone needs to be ready to perform!

 Moreover, we chose to start this challenge in September because we had 6 new recruits including 3 Sales.
 Arriving as a Sales person at the very beginning of a challenge is motivating and allows you to get into the swing of things quickly.
 Of course, the new arrivals do not have the same objectives as the others.